Darius Muasau: 2020

 In a stellar 2020 season, Muasau led the Rainbow Warriors in tackles as well as ranking fourth in the nation at solo tackles and fifth in total tackles.
 He was also named the most outstanding player on defense of the 2020 New Mexico Bowl, compiling nine tackles, one sack and an interception in the performance.

 Muasau was named an All-Mountain West first team selection in 2020, the only Hawaii player to garner first-team honors, as well as an honorable mention All-American by Phil Steele.
 He was also named a finalist for the Polynesian College Football Player of the Year Award, but ultimately lost out to Zach Wilson and Talanoa Hufanga.

 2021

 Muasau had another productive season in 2021, compiling 108 total tackles, seven sacks, and five forced fumbles.
 After the season concluded, Muasau announced on December 28, 2021 that he would be entering the transfer portal.

 UCLA

 On January 1, 2022, Muasau announced on social media that he would transfer to UCLA.

 College statistics

+Professional career

+Muasau was drafted by the New York Giants in the sixth round, 183rd overall, of the 2024 NFL draft.
+Muasau recorded an interception in his NFL debut against the Minnesota Vikings in Week 1.
+He made 15 appearances (seven starts) for New York during his rookie campaign, recording one interception, one pass deflection, and 55 combined tackles.

+Muasau began the 2025 season as one of New York's starting linebackers.
+He was placed on injured reserve on November 8, 2025, due to an ankle injury suffered in Week 9 against the San Francisco 49ers.